uob-coms20007/uob-coms20007.github.io/syntax/obtaining.md

 If we want an expression that represents a conjunction, one of whose arguments is itself a disjunction, then we must use parentheses explicitly in the string, as in $(\mathsf{true} \orop \mathsf{true}) \andop \mathsf{false}$.

-Note: we didn't change the language of the grammar when we made this modification - both grammars describe the same language, which includes the string $\mathsf{true} \orop \mathsf{true} \andop \mathsf{false}$ - we merely tightened up the internal structure of the grammar so that there is only one parse tree for this string.
+Note: we didn't change the language of the grammar when we made this modification - both grammars describe the same language, which includes the string $\mathsf{true} \orop \mathsf{true} \andop \mathsf{false}$ - we merely tightened up the internal structure so that this string can only be derived from $D$ (i.e. we consider it a disjunction) and \emph{not} from $C$.
+This will make it easier for the implementation of the parser to produce the correct AST, because we want the top node of this AST to be an $\orop$ node (which it makes sense to return from the parsing function for $D$).

 In general, if you want to design a grammar for implementation by a predictive parser, then you should first organise any operators you have into a precendence order.
 The precedence order is a way of stating which operators bind tighter than others.
 For example, in OCaml, we can look in the manual for the following operator precedence table: